vivitt/reusable-switch-component/README.md

 | checked-changed | CustomEvent | emitted ever the checked status of the switcher changes

 # Accessibility
-Make sure the *label* attribute is provided to keep the component accesible.
+Make sure the *label* attribute is always provided to keep the component accesible.

 # Notes
 Feel free to copy and use, copy, and share this component.
 Attribution and constructive feedback are always appreciated.